 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Vacation financing is generally the combination of your savings, a loan and a credit card.
-If you don’t have the savings built up and don’t want to spend a lot of money using a credit card, then a personal loan will likely be a good option to book your next trip.
+Vacation financing is generally the combination of your savings, a loan and a credit card to fund a trip.
+If you don’t have the savings built up and don’t want to spend a lot of money using a credit card, then a personal loan will likely be a good option to use for your next trip.
 Depending on the type of trip you book, you may only have to pay a deposit at first.
 This will give you more time to come up with the rest of the money.

 The type of vacation financing you’ll qualify for will depend on your credit score, your income and the amount you need to borrow.